-Italy surveys quake wreckage, 15,000 displaced
+Italy pledges to help displaced, rebuild after quake

-ROME More than 15,000 people were staying in hotels and temporary accommodation in central Italy on Monday after the fiercest earthquake in a quarter of a century struck regions already rocked by repeated tremors in the past two months.
+ROME (Reuters) - Italy set out plans on Monday to help thousands of people staying in hotels and temporary accommodation in central Italy after the fiercest earthquake in decades struck regions already rocked by repeated tremors in the past two months.

-No deaths or critical injuries have been reported after Sunday's 6.6 magnitude quake, partly because many had fled their homes after a slightly smaller quake nearby killed almost 300 people in August.
+No deaths or critical injuries have been reported after Sunday's quake, measured at 6.6 magnitude by the U.S. Geological Survey, partly because many had fled their homes after a smaller quake nearby killed almost 300 people in August.

-Aerial video footage released by the fire department showed long cracks running through the surface of Redentore Mountain near the epicenter close to the Umbrian walled town of Norcia.
+Prime Minister Matteo Renzi pledged to rebuild the stricken areas, deploy more emergency and administrative officials, and speed up the provision of containers for people to live in, before eventually building wooden houses.

+"We will do everything necessary to put your towns back together," Renzi said at a news conference after a meeting with Italy's reconstruction commissioner and civil protection chief.

 Italy's civil protection authority said more than 4,500 people had been moved to hotels on the Adriatic Coast and around Lake Trasimeno, close to the university city of Perugia.

-A further 10,000 had been put up in emergency centers in the Umbria and Marche regions, the authority said, adding to thousands already forced out of their homes by August's quake.
+A further 10,000 had been put up in emergency centres in the Umbria and Marche regions, the authority said, adding to thousands already forced out of their homes by August's quake.

-Prime Minister Matteo Renzi pledged to rebuild the stricken areas and make sure corruption did not worm its way into the reconstruction projects.

-"Not one cent will be wasted, and we must show that we know how to do public works without waste and without thievery, unlike some episodes in the past," Renzi wrote in a newsletter.
+Italy had submitted a budget plan to the European Commission before the latest strong seismic activity started on Oct.
+26, citing reconstruction after August's quake among the reasons for increasing its structural budget deficit.

+An EU official said Italy's response to the Commission's concerns about its budget had been "un-constructive", but Renzi brushed off the suggestion there was any tension with Brussels.

 In Norcia, firefighters inspected the damage around the 13th century Basilica of St. Benedict, which collapsed leaving only its facade standing, and the Cathedral of Santa Maria Argentea, whose belltower was severely cracked.

-"We will try to rescue all the cultural heritage that has survived but we are right in the center of seismic activity, the tremors are very, very intense," fireman Domenico De Vita said.
+"We will try to rescue all the cultural heritage that has survived but we are right in the centre of seismic activity, the tremors are very, very intense," fireman Domenico De Vita said.

+Reconstruction commissioner Vasco Errani said artistic and architectural treasures would be secured as soon as possible, and the government would focus on relaunching the local economy.

+"We cannot leave a piece of the country at risk of being abandoned by its population," Errani said.
+"Without those territories, Italy would be something else."

 Sunday's tremor was felt as far north as Bolzano, near the Austrian border, and in the southernmost region of Puglia.